University of Chester Press

-The University of Chester is one of only a small number of UK universities to have its own publishing operation.
+The University of Chester is one of a minority of UK universities to have its own publishing operation.

 Founded in 2001 and launched as the University of Chester Press in 2011, the aim is to disseminate excellent original research and creative work from within the University, together with publications with a significant relationship to the history, life and culture of Chester and its surrounding area.

-New titles: Contesting Historical Divides in Francophone Africa; Lost and Found: Short Stories from the Cheshire Prize for Literature 2012; Shades of Expression: Online Political Journalism in the in the Post-Colour Revolution Nations; Corporeality: The Body and Society (Issues in the Social Sciences), Landscape History Discoveries in the North West (for the Chester Society for Landscape History); The Prime Minister’s Son: Stephen Gladstone, Rector of Hawarden; More Bagpipe Music: Poems on Scotland and Wordlife: Stories and Poems for Children from the Cheshire Prize for Literature 2011 are now available to order online (orders despatched within three working days).
+Other selected titles: Contesting Historical Divides in Francophone Africa; Lost and Found: Short Stories from the Cheshire Prize for Literature 2012; Shades of Expression: Online Political Journalism in the in the Post-Colour Revolution Nations; Corporeality: The Body and Society (Issues in the Social Sciences), Landscape History Discoveries in the North West (for the Chester Society for Landscape History); The Prime Minister’s Son: Stephen Gladstone, Rector of Hawarden More Bagpipe Music: Poems on Scotland and Wordlife: Stories and Poems for Children from the Cheshire Prize for Literature 2011 are now available to order online.